 - Reduce swelling

 These are what physiotherapists do to help you move about properly with your new knee joint and also achieve the goals listed above:

 Usually, patients do not spend so much time using walking aids.
-Like I mentioned earlier, it depends on how old the patient is and how quickly the patient is gotten out of bed. patients tend to go off walking aids after 3 weeks
+It depends on how old the patient is and how quickly the patient is gotten out of bed.
+Patients tend to go off walking aids after 3 weeks.

 The physiotherapist will encourage you not to always stay in bed but sit out of bed which will encourage knee flexion and helps to strengthen your back in order to avoid complications.

 While using walking aids, the muscles of the legs need to be strengthened.
 These exercises may not necessarily cause the knee to move fully but strengthen the muscles needed for bending and straightening the knee.